 Ribbon-Cutting Celebration in 2026

-In 2026, there will be a ribbon-cutting celebration to mark the 230th anniversary of Congress’ approval of Zane’s Trace, the first federally commissioned road in America, and to celebrate Zanesville’s first memorial of the Zane’s Trace and its founders.
+In 2026, there will be a ribbon-cutting celebration to mark the 230th anniversary of Congress’ approval of Zane’s Trace, the first federally commissioned road in America, and to celebrate Zanesville’s first tribute to the Zane’s Trace and its founders.
 The celebration will be open to the community and will feature public speakers, the planting of a Liberty Tree provided by the City of Zanesville, history-related activities for kids, and much, much more!!